 Pramlintide (Symlin)

-Synthetic analog of amylin (the satiety hormone co-secreted with insulin).
-FDA-approved 2005 as mealtime adjunct in type 1 and type 2 diabetes.
-The clinical predecessor to Cagrilintide.
+A mealtime injection that curbs appetite and steadies blood sugar in diabetics.
+A synthetic analog of amylin (the satiety hormone co-secreted with insulin), FDA-approved in 2005 as a mealtime adjunct in type 1 and type 2 diabetes, and the clinical predecessor to Cagrilintide.

 Who it's for